Sanghanmol/SkyCast/README.md

 2. Open the project directory: cd SkyCast

 3. Obtain an API key from OpenWeatherMap:
-•	Visit the OpenWeatherMap website and create an account.
+-	Visit the OpenWeatherMap website and create an account.
-•	Generate a free API key for accessing weather data.
+-	Generate a free API key for accessing weather data.
-•	Copy the API key for use in the application.
+-	Copy the API key for use in the application.

 4. Update the API key:
-•	Open the script.js file in a text editor.
+-	Open the script.js file in a text editor.
-•	Replace 'YOUR_API_KEY' with your actual OpenWeatherMap API key.
+-	Replace 'API_KEY' with your actual OpenWeatherMap API key.

 5. Launch the application: Open the index.html file in a web browser

 6. Enter a location:
-•	Type the name of a city or a specific location in the input field.
+-	Type the name of a city or a specific location in the input field.
-•	Click the "Search" button to fetch and display the weather information.
+-	Click the "Search" button to fetch and display the weather information.

 ## Technologies Used
 HTML CSS JavaScript